dasec/fishy/doc/source/02_hiding_techniques.rst

 bytes of each sector when hiding data in the MFT entry slack.

 NTFS stores a copy of at least the first four MFT entries ($MFT, $MFTMirr, $LogFile, $Volume) in a file called $MFTMirr (Brian Carrier, p.219) to be used during recovery.
-To avoid detecion by a simple chkdsk it is important to write a copy of the hidden data in $MFT to the corresponding entries in $MFTMirr.
+To avoid detection by a simple chkdsk it is important to write a copy of the hidden data in $MFT to the corresponding entries in $MFTMirr.